 Kenya AA - Nyeri Hill Estate, Rainforest Alliance

 Kenya coffee is some of the most sought after coffee in the world.
 This coffee comes from the high plateaus around Mt.
 Kenya and is grown at a mile high elevation in volcanic red soils.
 Like many other origins, all coffees in Kenya come with a grade, and AA is the highest grade based on the screen size and density of the bean.
 This coffee is sure to impress.

 Variety - Kenyan Bourbon

-Cupping Notes - Balanced cup with notes of apricot, stone fruits, currents and citrus.
+Cupping Notes - Balanced cup with notes of pomegranate, apricot, plum, cherry, bergamot tea.
 Mild sweet acidity with medium body.

 The famous ancient city of Antigua contains over 43 churches, so it is not surprise that this special coffee gets the brand “Iglesias.”
 Antigua Iglesias comes from the Plantation Santo Tomas and El Vallecito.
 Both are located in Ciudad Vieja in the state of Sacatepéquez at the slopes of the Volcano Agua.
 The coffee grows under Gravilea trees in rich volcanic soil.
 After harvest, the coffee is brought to the famous mill, Concepcion Escuintla.
 During the coffee’s time at Concepcion, it is sundried on patios, separated by size, density, and color.
 The result is a superior coffee with extreme complexities.

 Process - Fully Washed, sun dried